Bw3ll/JOP_ROCKET/README.md

 Usage information is not available at this time beyond what is in the help menu.
 Constructing JOP exploits is not straightforward and is very nuanced, with some parallels but many differences from ROP.
 Please refer to DEF CON talk to see a brief demo.

 This tool has been taught at Dakota State University in the doctoral program, as part of CSC 848: Advanced Software Exploitation, the most challenging course in the program.
+The students completed exploits that included bypassing DEP and ASLR.

 Thank you to Austin Babcock for his help with various issues relating to the JOP ROCKET, including his install instructions.
+He is a master of JOP.